How to use money for accountability in a way that is neither unethical nor self-defeating

 It's that easy!

-Donate money to an effective charity.
-For example, the Against Malaria Foundation, GiveDirectly, or the Humane League.1
+Effective charity: pay your penalty to an effective charity, like the Against Malaria Foundation, GiveDirectly, or the Humane League.1

 The anti-charity technique is ethically perverse.
-There’s a risk you will have to pay out; and thus you are exposing little children to a risk of being taunted, just to make yourself write faster.
-The children did not sign up to stake their safety on your productivity scheme.
-It’s wrong to expose people to risk of harm without good reason, and your productivity is certainly not a good enough reason.
+There’s a risk you will have to pay out; and so you are exposing little children to a risk of being mocked, just to make yourself write faster.
+The children did not sign up to stake their safety on your productivity schemes.
+It’s wrong to expose people to risk of harm without good reason, and your battle against procrastination is not a good enough reason.

 The effective charity technique is morally permissible, but self-defeating and counterproductive.
-How exactly is the “risk” of donating to charity supposed to be motivating?
-With this incentive structure, procrastination is now even more compelling.
-Procrastination now offers a two-for-one special: instead of formatting your boring paper, you can do something that’s more pleasant (watch a dozen I Think You Should Leave sketches) and better for the world (pay up and protect children from malaria).
+How is the “risk” of donating to charity supposed to be motivating?
+With that incentive structure, procrastination is now even more compelling.
+It’s a two-for-one special: instead of formatting your boring paper, you can do something that’s more pleasant (watch a dozen I Think You Should Leave sketches) and make the world a better place (pay to protect children from malaria).
 I’ve never understood why people do this.

-So, you don’t want to pledge money to very bad causes or to very good causes.
-Instead, consider using a risk that’s motivating but morally neutral: the risk of your friends having my money instead of you.
+So don’t pledge money to very bad or very good causes.
+Instead, choose a method that's motivating but ethically neutral: risk your friends getting your money.

-Here’s how I use this technique.
+Here’s how I use the technique.
 I can Venmo someone money, and in the memo line I say what it’s for (“draft submitted by 5pm this Saturday”).
 Then I request the money back if and when I’ve done the task and proved that I’ve done it.
 The advantage of pre-paying is that the other person doesn’t have to remember to follow up to get the money out of you.
 The pre-payment makes it more likely that you could actually lose the money, and it makes it easier for the other person.
-Other times pre-payment is not necessary, and just sending a text with the promise will do the trick.
+Other times pre-payment is not necessary, and I just send a text with a promise.
+I now have a group chat with friends where we send each other money-based goals.

-One advantage of money-based deadlines is that, like betting in general, it helps to reveal what you really believe.
+One advantage of money-based deadlines is that, like betting in general, it helps reveal what you really believe.
 Do you really believe you can write 5,000 words today?
-Would you stake $25 on it?
-Once you have to put money on the line, you may realize that you were kidding yourselves.
-A “bet is a tax on bullshit”, and we are all bullshitters about deadlines.
+Would you stake $50 on it?
+Once you have to put money on the line, you may realize that you were kidding yourself.
+A “bet is a tax on bullshit”, and we are all perennial bullshitters about deadlines.

-Does this technique require having a ton of expendable money?
-What if you don’t have much money to spare?
-I don’t think this technique actually depends on having lots of money, and I’ve used it both when relatively rich and relatively cash-strapped.
-You do need some spare money – this is a tool for the privileged, to be sure.
-But you don’t need loads – when you have less money, pledging lower amounts can be equally motivating as large amounts when you’re flush.
+Does this technique require having lots of money to spare?
+What if you aren’t so fortunate?
+I don’t think this technique depends at all on having lots of money, and I’ve used it both when relatively rich and relatively cash-strapped.
+You do need some small amount of spare money – this is a tool for the privileged, to be sure.
+But you don’t need loads; you can adjust.
+Pledging lower amounts when you’re short on cash can be just as motivating as pledging larger amounts when you’re flush.

 One downside of this technique is that your friends might find you eccentric and annoying.
-But your friends should chill - you are giving them the chance to earn money for free.
+But they should relax - you are giving a chance of free money.
 As friend-of-the-blog Neel Nanda once told me when I texted him with a money-based writing deadline: “Hype!
 I love expected value.”

-While this option is much better than the anti-charity option, and I think is morally fine (albeit counterproductive), I can imagine a moral case against one as well.
-It seems to be somehow disrespectful or inapt to tie something important like children from malaria with something trivial like your inability to resist playing online chess.
+This option, unlike the anti-charity, seems perfectly morally fine (albeit counterproductive).
+That said, I can imagine one making a non-utilitarian moral case against this one as well.
+It seems to be somewhat disrespectful or inapt to tie something as important as saving children from malaria together with something as trivial as helping you resist the impulse to play online chess.

 There are a number of sites that provide more-or-less this service! (except you're paying them if you fail to keep your commitments, not your friend) Examples include StickK, Beeminder and TaskRatchet (full disclosure - I do some part-time support work for Beeminder).
 Just as you describe, you make a commitment, either a one-time one (paint the bedroom by Friday) or an ongoing one (go to the gym 3x week), and pay up if you fail.
 Some of them link to independent sources of data (your stepcount on Fitbit), so it's harder to claim you've done something when you actually haven't.